avalind/nexus-manip/README.md

 # nexus-manip

+(Mostly for myself since I tend to export a lot of data segmented in Biodiscoverys software for downstream analysis in bedtools)

 Lets you convert exported tables from Biodiscovery Nexus Copy Number software to some more useful file formats (.bed and .gff) for downstream processing.